What AQ Enables That Could Not Exist Before

 The missing primitive was non-executing cognition: the ability to represent, persist, and evaluate possible futures without committing to them.

 Adaptive Query introduces executive graphs and confidence-based execution suspension, allowing speculative paths to exist, evolve, and be inspected independently of action.
+The lineage field records every mutation, evaluation, and domain update as an immutable structural record, enabling deterministic behavioral reconstruction — the ability to replay the exact sequence of cognitive states that led to any given action or decision, without interpretation or inference.

 This defines conditions under which systems can exhibit auditable, explainable, and repairable cognition—accountable reasoning that was not structurally possible under execution-first models.